 Subrosa Street Rail A-Frame Adaptor

-Overall, the Subrosa Street Rail is one of those products that we didn’t see coming, but we’re glad it happened.
+Overall, the Subrosa Street Rail is one of those products that is real nice to have when you don’t have much to ride or you just want to catch a quick session.
 Yeah, we wish the rail was a little longer, but from a logistics point of view the 8 foot length makes plenty of sense and allows for some great sessions wherever you set it up.
 In general, this is one of those things that pretty much any rider could benefit from unless you’re strictly a racer, trails or flatland rider, haha.
 Do we think it’s worth buying?
 Yeah, definitely.
 We use our rail pretty frequently just to catch a quick 15 minute or so session during a busy day which is pretty nice.

-The Subrosa Street Rail is available worldwide through BMX Shops and mail-orders for around $199.99 with the adaptor for $24.99 now.
+The Subrosa Street Rail is available worldwide through BMX Shops and mail-orders for around $199.99 with the extender adaptor for $27.99 now.
+You can find the rail and all the attachments and more in the Subrosa Webstore!

 You can find out more about Subrosa and their products by visiting their website — SubrosaBrand.com